AI in Teaching: Transformative Tools & Challenges

 11:05 – 11:25 am: You’ve Got a TA in Me: Fostering an Inclusive World Language Classroom with AI Tools, Prof. Jenny Yang, School of Arts & Sciences, Asian Languages and Cultures: This session reviews how generative AI can serve as a tireless teaching assistant in the world language classroom to help create a more equitable learning experience for all students.
 The presentation shares how AI-infused tools can be utilized to address challenges in meeting student learning needs in a subject that relies on frequent assignments and assessments, which often results in onerous prep load for the instructor.
 Drawing from the presenter’s recent teaching collaborations in Chinese as a second language contexts, examples include multimodal course materials to support student learning preferences, differentiated activities to bridge learning gaps, and dynamic question banks to provide flexible assessment options.
 How these strategies can be transferred and scaled across disciplines will also be discussed.

-11:25 – 11:45 pm: AI at RBS: Teaching AI and Teaching with AI, Profs.
+11:25 – 11:45 am: AI at RBS: Teaching AI and Teaching with AI, Profs.
 Hussein Issa and David Ding, Rutgers Business School (New Brunswick & Newark): This session discusses ongoing AI education at Rutgers Business School from three levels.
 We will first review initiatives on AI education at RBS, showcasing how AI is incorporated into different degree programs and courses.
 We then provide an overview of how RBS faculty and students are using AI in teaching and learning.
 We conclude by presenting examples of how we help business students understand AI applications, limitations, and ethics, including in an undergraduate course in Audit Analytics, an MBA course in Healthcare Services Management, and a doctoral course in Data Mining and Business Intelligence.
 These examples also examine potential biases associated with AI-based algorithms.

-11:45 – 11:55 pm: Break
+11:45 – 11:55 am: COFFEE BREAK

 Panel Discussion

-11:55 – 12:50 pm: Impacts of AI in Assessing Learning: This moderated discussion, including faculty panelists and audience Q&A, explores the challenges of determining and evaluating student learning in the context of the availability and widespread student use of AI.
+11:55 am – 12:50 pm: Impacts of AI in Assessing Learning: This moderated discussion, including faculty panelists and audience Q&A, explores the challenges of determining and evaluating student learning in the context of the availability and widespread student use of AI.

-12:50 – 1:00 pm: Concluding remarks, Anna Haley and Carolyn Moehling
+12:50 – 1:00 pm: Concluding remarks, Dr. Haley and Dr. Carolyn Moehling, Senior Vice Provost & Vice Chancellor for Undergraduate Education, Rutgers-NB

 Faculty presenter bio information